Groundbreaking VAT policies aiming to re-energize the Mainland economy

 Significant VAT rates adjustments

 Public Notice [2019] No. 39 (PN39) set out reducing the VAT rates of 16 percent and 10 percent to 13 percent and 9 percent respectively.
-The details of the ve applicable VAT rates are in Table 2.
+The details of the five applicable VAT rates are in Table 2.

-Table 2 – Details of the five applicable VAT rates
+Table 2 – Details of the five applicable VAT rates Groundbreaking VAT policies aiming to re-energize the Mainland economy

 While the business community generally welcomes the significant VAT rates reduction and is excited about the benefits of these measures, some business arrangements could face pressure due to increased VAT expenses and reduced margins.